|Elliott Sound Products||Linear Power Supply Design|

 Various loads (capacitive or inductive) will draw current from the output of a transformer, amplifier or the mains supply.
 If the load is purely inductive or capacitive, there is no power (work) at all, even though the current may be quite high.
 Fluorescent lighting fixtures are renowned for this, where the current can be several times what was expected based on the power rating of the tubes.

-This phenomenon is called "power factor", and a power factor of 1 means that there are no power losses due to inductance or capacitance.
+This phenomenon is called 'power factor', and a power factor of 1 means that there are no power losses due to inductance or capacitance.
 Likewise, a power factor (PF) of 0 means that there is lots of voltage and current, but no power.
 In the case of fluorescent lighting, power factor correction capacitors are used to try to maintain the PF at as close to unity as possible.
 If this were not done, the wiring to the fittings (especially in large commercial buildings) will overheat, and a much greater load than necessary is placed on the local power sub-station, and indeed on the entire power grid.
 Electricity supply companies worldwide have the same problems, and in most countries, there is legislation that determines the minimum acceptable power factor for any installation.

-The switch mode power supplies used in computers have a very poor PF, and there are many new designs that improve this.
+The switch mode power supplies used in computers have a very poor PF, but there are many new designs that improve this.
 These can be expected to become mandatory in the not too distant future, as a poor power factor makes electricity more expensive to supply, and therefore more expensive for the consumer.

 Note that I do not propose to cover the topic of power factor in depth (in fact that was it!), but a basic understanding is useful, and will make some of the following information more sensible.
-For those who really want to know more, see Active Power Factor Correction and Reactance.
+For those who really want to know more, see Power Factor, Active Power Factor Correction and Reactance.
 These articles discuss power factor in depth.

 A power transformer does not care if work is being done at the output or not.
-It has internal resistance and inductive losses, and cares only about the output voltage and current.
+It has internal resistance and inductive losses, and cares only about the input voltage and current.
 A power transformer can be overloaded and destroyed by a large capacitance directly across the output terminals.
 The capacitor does not even get warm, since it dissipates no power and does no work.
 The transformer 'sees' only the load current, and heats up proportionally - if the VA rating is exceeded consistently, the transformer will eventually overheat and die.

 Equally, a transformer may be operated at 500% of its ratings for a short period, and as long as it has enough time to cool down between overloads, will be unaffected by the ordeal.
 Unfortunately, this otherwise useful characteristic is pointless in audio, since the voltage will fall too far with the load, and amplifier power output suffers badly.
 Having said this, most 'mainstream' power amps will economise on the transformer, and rely on the duty cycle of typical programme material to provide an adequate supply voltage for normal music signals.
-The continuous (erroneously called "RMS") power will be lower, sometimes significantly.
+The continuous (erroneously called 'RMS') power will be lower, sometimes significantly.

-The term "dynamic headroom" used to be used to describe the difference between continuous and peak output power.
+The term 'dynamic headroom' used to be used to describe the difference between continuous and peak output power.
 A large figure (2dB or more) indicates that the transformer is too small for the job, since the supply voltage collapses under a sustained load.

 Because we are going to use the transformer in an unfriendly manner, with a rectifier and large capacitance as the load, the VA rating is much higher than the power rating of the amplifier may indicate.
 There are some basic rules of thumb for the most common rectifier types, and these are shown below.